Gravity (2013 film): Casting

 For the female role, Cuarón was in search of a lead that could "carry" the film in a manner akin to Tom Hanks's character in Cast Away, being the only person onscreen for a large part of the movie, and he began looking at a wide range of actors for the role.
 In 2010, Angelina Jolie, who had rejected a sequel to Wanted (2008), was in contact with Warner Bros. to star in the film.
 Scheduling conflicts involving Jolie's Bosnian war film In the Land of Blood and Honey (2011), and a possible sequel to Salt (2010) led Jolie to end her involvement with Gravity, leaving Warner Bros. with doubts that the film would get made.
 The studio approached her for a second time to reconsider her former decision, but Jolie again declined.

-In mid-2010, Marion Cotillard screen-tested for the part but instead went on to accept a role in another sci-fi film, Inception and the comedy–drama Little White Lies.
-Scheduling conflicts with the television series Gossip Girl in Manhattan and the film The Town in Boston prevented actress Blake Lively from getting the part.
 In September 2010, Cuarón received approval from Warner Bros. to offer the role without a screen test to Natalie Portman, who was praised for her performance in Black Swan (2010) at that time.
-Portman rejected the project because of scheduling conflicts.
-Other stars considered to some degree included Naomi Watts, Carey Mulligan, Scarlett Johansson, Sienna Miller, Abbie Cornish, Rebecca Hall, and Olivia Wilde.
+Portman rejected the project and announced that she was pregnant with her first child in December 2010.
+Other stars considered to some degree included Marion Cotillard (who was pregnant at the time and gave birth to her first child in May 2011, the same month that shooting for Gravity began), Naomi Watts, Carey Mulligan, Scarlett Johansson, Sienna Miller, Abbie Cornish, Rebecca Hall, Blake Lively and Olivia Wilde.
 Warner Bros. then approached Sandra Bullock for the role, and she was cast in October 2010.
+Bullock signed on to the film after Cuarón assured her that she would still be able to spend time with her recently adopted son while shooting the film.
+Bullock would later call her involvement in Gravity "the best life decision I think I ever made."

 In March 2010, Robert Downey Jr. had entered discussions to be cast in the male lead role, but he left the project that November to star in How to Talk to Girls—a project in development with Shawn Levy attached to direct.
 In December, with Bullock signed for the co-lead role, George Clooney replaced Downey.